Internet Research Ethics

 However, these do not protect against release of data outside of the U.S. Given the reality of Internet research itself, which inherently spans borders, new models may be in order to ensure confidentiality of data and protections of data.
-Models of informed consent for traditional international research are fundamentally challenging due to cultural specificity and norms (Annas 2009; Boga et al. 2011; Krodstad et al. 2010); with Internet research, where researchers may be unaware of the specific location of an individual, consent takes on significantly higher demands.
+Models of informed consent for traditional international research are fundamentally challenging due to cultural specificity and norms (Annas 2009; Boga et al. 2011; Krogstad et al. 2010); with Internet research, where researchers may be unaware of the specific location of an individual, consent takes on significantly higher demands.
 While current standards of practice show that consent models stem from the jurisdiction of the researcher and sponsoring research institution, complications arise in the face of age verification, age of majority/consent, reporting of adverse effects or complaints with the research process, and authentication of identity.
-Various jurisdictional laws around privacy are relevant for the consent process; a useful tool is Forrester’s Data Privacy Heat Map, which relies on in-depth analyses of the data privacy-related laws and cultures of countries around the world, helping researchers design appropriate approaches to privacy and data protection given the particular context (Forrester 2011).
+Various jurisdictional laws around privacy are relevant for the consent process; a useful tool is Forrester’s Data Privacy Heat Map, which relies on in-depth analyses of the data privacy-related laws and cultures of countries around the world, helping researchers design appropriate approaches to privacy and data protection given the particular context (see OIR).

-Given the ease with which Internet data can flow between and among Internet venues (a Twitter feed can automatically stream to a Facebook page), the changes with which access to data can occur (early “private” newsgroup conversations were made “publicly searchable” when Google bought DejaNews), reuse and access by others is highly possible.
+In addition, as more federal agencies and funding bodies across the globe encourage making research data publicly-available (i.e., NSF, NIH, Wellcome Trust, Research Councils U.K.), the language used in consent documents will change accordingly to represent this intended longevity of data and opportunities for future, unanticipated use.
+Given the ease with which Internet data can flow between and among Internet venues, changes in the overall accessibility of data might occur (early “private” newsgroup conversations were made “publicly searchable” when Google bought DejaNews), and reuse and access by others is increasingly possible with shared datasets.
 Current data sharing mandates must be considered in the consent process.
 Alignment between a data sharing policy and an informed consent document is imperative.
 Both should include provisions for appropriate protection of privacy, confidentiality, security, and intellectual property.

 Data sharing made public headlines in 2016 when a Danish researcher released a data set comprised of scraped data from nearly 70,000 users of the OkCupid online dating site.
 The data set was highly reidentifiable and included potentially sensitive information, including usernames, age, gender, geographic location, what kind of relationship (or sex) they’re interested in, personality traits, and answers to thousands of profiling questions used by the site.
 The researcher claimed the data were public and thus, such sharing and use was unproblematic.
 Zimmer (2016) was among many privacy and ethics scholars who critiqued this stance.

-“I understand that online communications may be at greater risk for hacking, intrusions, and other violations.
-Despite these possibilities, I consent to participate.”
+I understand that online communications may be at greater risk for hacking, intrusions, and other violations.
+Despite these possibilities, I consent to participate.